ShiMingXuanSimon/ClassScoreManageSystem/README.md

 The scoring code for study groups is specially made into a separate file to facilitate each class to modify the code according to the characteristics of their own school and class.

 The code uses some Windows-specific commands, so it cannot be used on other OS.
-I bet that no school computers will use MacOS.
+I bet that no school computers will use MacOS or Linux.

 I hope that those who use this project abide by the GPL license.

 The code is not all written by me, but the other person (he is my classmate) doesn't have a Github account.
-Part of the code is written by AI.
+Some part of the code is written by AI.

 ## Attention

-This software can only be used for one device.
-So we will stop supporting it on August 1st, 2025 and switch to developing ClassScoreManageSystem2.
+This software only supports stand-alone use.
+Due to the author's subsequent moving it to sever-side and devenloping client-side development, the author will stop supporting the project on August 1, 2025 and develop a ClassPointsManagement System based on it instead.
-The latest update: Version 0.1.3 supports automatic weekly updates of score changes and ranking changes (you need to manually set renew.exe automatical start).

-## Default password*3076670390551234*.The only way to modify it now is to modify the code and recompile.
-bash ` g++ main.cpp -o main.exe `
+## Changelog

+### 0.2.0
+- More user-friendly output to help users better understand what to do better
+- Changed the default password to "12345" instead of the previous long string
+- Removed the 49-student limit
+- Automatically reset point changes and rank changes weekly, replacing the previous manual reset
+- Added settings to configure the password and the frequency of the "reset changes" operation Release will be scheduled on July 15 or 16, 2025